How To Apply

 c.
 Documents provided to the Board of Law Examiners must be translated to English by a certified translator with a copy of the original text provided.

-Applicants Licensed in Another Jurisdiction: Applicants who are licensed, active and in good standing in another jurisdiction and who are using an expired MPRE score pursuant to Rule 7, Section 4.07(c) must provide proof of an MPRE score of 82 or higher, whether applying for the first time or for re-examination.
+- Applicants Licensed in Another Jurisdiction: Applicants who are licensed, active and in good standing in another U.S. jurisdiction and who are using an expired MPRE score pursuant to Rule 7, Section 4.07(d) must provide proof of an MPRE score of 82 or higher.

 Applicants who were successful on a prior Tennessee Bar Examination but who are not licensed prior to the July 2018 examination: An MPRE score of 75 or higher will be accepted for applicants who were successful on the Tennessee Bar Examination prior to the July 2018 examination who have not completed the required steps for licensing and admission until such time as the bar examination scores expire.
 If an applicant is not licensed prior to expiration of examination scores, the minimum MPRE score required at the time of re-examination will be required for licensing.